Ncuti Gatwa On Sex Education's Instant Success: 'People Are Sick Of The Same Old S***'

-In the space of just one week, actor Ncuti Gatwa has gone from complete unknown to a breakout star in one of the most talked-about new shows at the moment.
+In the space of just one week, actor Ncuti Gatwa has gone from complete unknown to a breakout star in the most talked-about show of the new year.

 Ncuti stars as Eric Effiong in Netflix’s critically-acclaimed new series ‘Sex Education’, stealing pretty much every scene he’s in as the hilarious best friend of Asa Butterfield’s leading man, Otis.